If you live in a home with both cats and dogs, you've probably experienced the frustration: your dog treats the litter box like it's a snack station.

 Even well-trained dogs may return to the litter box when unsupervised.
 This is especially common in homes with both cats and dogs, where the litter area remains easily accessible.

-If temptation is within reach, the behavior is likely to continue.
+The reason is simple: the reward remains available.
+If temptation stays within reach, the behavior is likely to continue.

 What Is the Best Way to Stop Dogs From Eating Cat Poop?

-The most reliable way to stop dogs from eating cat poop is to prevent access to the litter box entirely.
-Environmental solutions such as elevated litter setups, physical separation, and dog-resistant litter areas reduce opportunities without relying on constant supervision or correction.
+Environmental solutions such as raised litter setups, physical separation, and dog-resistant litter areas reduce opportunities without relying on constant supervision or correction.

 Environmental Prevention: The Most Reliable Strategy